Gr\"unwald version of van der Waerden's theorem for semi-modules: Weak central sets and van der Waerden theorem

 \section{Weak central sets and van der Waerden theorem}

 This section will be mainly devoted to proving the van der Waerden theorem (Theorem~\ref{thm1.1}) based on the Regional Multiple Recurrence Theorem (Theorem~\ref{thm1.2}) and Weak Central Sets of discrete semigroups introduced below.
-Moveover we will consider van der Waerden subset of any semimodule.